 - Harry Potter: Voldemort, full stop.
 Ambition, snake-headed, hissing speech, his time as Tom Riddle in the diary, and everything else.
-In the end, its his pride or arrogance that is his downfall, since his egocentric worldview means that 1: he constantly underestimates his opponents, even after he is beaten a dozen times, 2: make him a bad judge of character, as he cannot comprehend love and friendship, and doesn't see Snape's Heel-Face Turn and the Malfoy family's betrayal coming, and 3: refuses to admit he needs and relies on others, treating them as pawns instead of comrades (see the above spoiler for how that worked out).
+In the end, it's his excessive pride or arrogance that lead to his downfall, since his egocentric worldview means that 1: he constantly underestimates his opponents, even after he is beaten a dozen times, 2: make him a bad judge of character, as he cannot comprehend love and friendship, and doesn't see Snape's Heel–Face Turn and the Malfoy family's betrayal coming, and 3: refuses to admit he needs and relies on others, treating them as pawns instead of comrades (see the above spoiler for how that worked out).

 - Sauron from The Lord of the Rings.
 Greed and Ambition to control everybody in Middle-Earth.
 Though he is incorporeal throughout the book, his ring serves as the primary obstacle to the Fellowship.
 His powers of deception are entirely unmatched by anybody else in Middle-Earth; his early exploits include fooling a Númenórean king into starting a war against the Valar, which ended disastrously for his kingdom.
 He even ends up twisting Saruman into serving him (who, incidentally, is also very good at convincing others and thinks he will double-cross Sauron, something Sauron knows all too well).
 Sauron commands vast armies through his will alone.
 Frodo and Sam sneak into a fiery volcano to destroy his ring, and he is completely broken.